When I buy a Strata unit or ‘lot’ what do I actually own?

-Section 54 of the Act states that the strata company needs to have a policy in respect of damage to property, death or bodily injury for which the strata company could become liable for damages in an amount of not less than $5,000,000.1
+Section 97 of the Act states that the strata company needs to have a policy in respect of damage to property, death, bodily injury or illness for which the strata company could become liable for damages to an amount of not less than $10,000,000.

 When personal injury is involved, there are a number of factors that are considered when determining the size of the liability payment, including the future potential earning power of the individual.
 If it is a child or a highly-skilled and highly-paid individual that is impacted, this can be a very large amount.

 As the strata company is the insured, the individual owners will be liable for any difference between the coverage limit selected and any settlement/judgment amount(s).
 It is important for owners to realise too, that the relevant incident does not need to happen in their lot for liability to extend to them.
 The strata company is responsible for the building as defined by the Act and, as such, all individual owners share the liability.

 This cover is designed to protect the strata council for claims made against the office bearers, either individually or collectively, for ‘Wrongful Acts’ – including associated costs of damages, judgments, settlements, orders for costs and defence costs.

 Strata councils within a strata company are made up of a group of owners who do not necessarily have any experience in the running of a building.
 The potential for being sued exists because errors, misstatements, omissions, neglect and breach of duty do occur, despite best intentions.
 Where this occurs, without insurance, council members may be personally exposed to defence costs at a minimum and, at worst, a substantial judgment against them.